growilabs/growi-docs/docs/en/admin-guide/admin-cookbook/attachment.md

 - MongoDB
 - Local File System

-### Fixing save destination for attachments by environment variables
+### Fixing save destination for attached files with environment variables

 ::: danger
 Warning: Changing the file upload destination will lose access to the previously uploaded files.